mingyue21/moviemart-react-web-app/README.md

 ## Features

-Search movies by title, genre, and release year
+Search movies by title
-Browse movies by popularity, rating, and release date View movie details including cast, director, synopsis, and trailer Purchase movie tickets
+Browse movies by popularity, rating, and release date View movie details including release year, popularity, overview Purchase movie tickets
 Create an account and save favorite movies
-Write and read movie reviews
-View upcoming movies and release dates
+Create a theater and add moviews

 ## Technologies Used